 An employee who is not eligible for FMLA leave may request a Special Leave.
-A Special Leave may be for a minimum of two (2) weeks up to and including a maximum of one (1) year.
+A Special Leave may be for a minimum of two (2) weeks up to and including a maximum of one (1) year, except for shorter time periods, as required to be permitted by applicable federal, state or local law.
 Special Leaves are limited to two (2) in any five (5) year time span; provided, however, that this limitation is not applicable to leaves involving a serious health condition of the employee that makes the employee unable to perform the functions of the position of such employee.
 Each request for a Special Leave is subject to careful review and consideration.
 Whenever possible, the County will attempt to meet the personal needs of the individual however, the County can make no guarantee that the employee will be reinstated to employment at the conclusion of a Special Leave.